torch-core/tep-vault-standard/TEPs-Vault.md

 ## Specification

-All `TEP-4626` tokenized vaults MUST implement the `TEP-74` Jetton standard to represent shares.
-For non-transferable vaults, the Jetton Wallet state MAY be set to `sendLocked` when minting shares.
+All TEP-4626 tokenized vaults MUST implement the [TEP-74](https://github.com/ton-blockchain/TEPs/blob/master/text/0064-token-data-standard.md) Jetton standard to represent shares.
 Shares represent partial ownership of the vault’s underlying assets.

+For non-transferable vaults, the Jetton Wallet MAY adopt a status flag mechanism—similar to the approach used in [stablecoin contracts](https://github.com/ton-blockchain/stablecoin-contract/blob/56fd5b983f18288d42d65ab9c937f3637e27fa0d/contracts/jetton-wallet.fc#L11)—to restrict transfers.

-All `TEP-4626` vaults MUST implement `TEP-64` Jetton metadata.
+All `TEP-4626` vaults MUST implement [`TEP-64`](https://github.com/ton-blockchain/TEPs/blob/master/text/0064-token-data-standard.md) Jetton metadata.
 The `name` and `symbol` functions SHOULD reflect the underlying asset’s name and symbol to some extent.

 ### Definitions

 - **`asset`**: The underlying token managed by the vault, with units defined by its Jetton Master contract.
 This vault design supports managing multiple underlying assets.
-- **`share`**: Tokens issued by the vault, representing a claim on underlying assets with a conversion rate defined by the vault during deposit/withdrawal.
+- **`share`**: Jetton issued by the vault, representing a claim on underlying assets with a conversion rate defined by the vault during deposit/withdrawal.
 - **`fee`**: Amounts of assets or shares charged by the vault, applicable to deposits, yields, assets under management (AUM), withdrawals, or other vault-specified items.
 - **`slippage`**: The difference between the advertised share price and the actual economic outcome during deposit/withdrawal, excluding fees.
 - **`XXX_FP`**: If a name ends with `_FP` (e.g., `OP_DEPOSIT_FP`), it refers to fields in `forwardPayload` (Jetton Notification) or `customPayload` (Burn Notification).
 Names without `_FP` (e.g., `OP_DEPOSIT`) refer to actions involving TON transfers.